ElectricCanary/FXProg/README.md

 ### Notepad++
 A portable version of notepad++ is included.
 It has custom macros under the "run" menu for programming the FXCore with DigiUSB.
 With this you can write and test programs under the same roof.
-It's running the FXCore Assembler and FXCore_Programmer via .cmd files.
+It's running the FXCore Assembler and FXProg via .cmd files.